 Those four accidents are discussed in detail, below.

 (SWITRS abbreviations are explained at the bottom of this webpage.)

 Accident # 1

 Accident # 1 of the four is the top report on the SWITRS page below, and occurred in 1996.
-Based upon the violation noted, CVC 21453(b), as well as the Primary Collision Factor of "r-o-w auto," the reporting officer believed that the at-fault driver stopped at the light for the northbound right turn but then proceeded to make the right turn without having clear right-of-way.
+Based upon the violation noted, CVC 21453(b) (driver turning right shall yield right-of-way), as well as the Primary Collision Factor of "r-o-w auto," the reporting officer believed that the at-fault driver stopped at the light for the northbound right turn but then proceeded to make the right turn without having clear right-of-way.
 The accident involved another northbound driver who made an illegal lane change or improper turn (CVC 22107), and an eastbound driver.
 The accident was a sideswipe with no injuries.

 Accident # 2

 Accident # 2 of the four is the second report on the SWITRS page below, and occurred in 1996.
 The at-fault driver was turning left from westbound Rosecrans and hit a driver who was turning left from eastbound Rosecrans.
-Based upon the violation noted, CVC 21451(b), the reporting officer did not believe that the at-fault driver ran a red light.
+Based upon the violation noted, CVC 21451(b) (driver turning left or making a u turn on left arrow shall yield right-of-way), the reporting officer did not believe that the at-fault driver ran a red light.
 The accident was a broadside with no injuries.

 (Accidents # 3 & 4 are discussed below this SWITRS page.)